This is the third and final part of my 2017 Keto anniversary feature write up. Read the first part here.

 Not to mention also, financial context for you to inevitably supplement with much more needed – digestive enzymes.
 Obviously also, more costings for acquiring more food.
 Snacking on almonds, macadamia nuts and brie cheese forcibly asks you to churning out at least $70 per week.
 Unless if you earn a comfortable AUD$65,000+ per annum before taxation – you’d need to have at the very least $100+ discretionary spending per week all to yourself.

-This would largely requires secreting enough insulin at some stage amidst such goal of simply just that – “to gain weight”.
-I can speculate however that you can do this by raising protein intakes whilst also keeping your carbohydrates low and fats high.
-Periodizations between low and high intakes; then becomes necessary as you analyse and assess – your overall body composition week to week.
+I can speculate however that those insisting nonetheless MAY achieve this by raising protein intakes.
+Whilst also keeping your carbohydrates low and fats high.
+Periodizations between low and high intakes then becomes necessary as you analyse and assess – your overall body composition week to week.
 As well as how you feel.
+Digestion wise.

 Weekly Costs of Resources & Meal prepping.